MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-uv-change-points-fl.md

 ### Prerequisites

 * This function contains inline Python and requires [enabling the python() plugin](../query/pythonplugin.md#enable-the-plugin) on the cluster.
+* You must [create an Anomaly Detector resource and obtain its key](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesAnomalyDetector) to access the service.
 * This function calls the anomaly detection service endpoint and requires:
     * Enable the [http_request plugin / http_request_post plugin](../query/http-request-plugin.md) on the cluster.
-    * Modify the [callout policy](../management/calloutpolicy.md) for type `webapi` to allow accessing the service endpoint.
+    * Modify the [callout policy](../management/calloutpolicy.md) for type `webapi` to allow accessing the service endpoint (the uri below).
-* You must [obtain a key](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesAnomalyDetector) to access the service.

-In the following function example, replace 'YOUR-KEY' in the 'Ocp-Apim-Subscription-Key' of the header with your key.
+In the following function example, replace 'YOUR-AD-RESOURCE-NAME' in the uri and 'YOUR-KEY' in the 'Ocp-Apim-Subscription-Key' of the header with your resource name and key.

 ## [Ad hoc](#tab/adhoc)